 - Fan control: here a small electric motor is slowly run up to high revs and then back down again.
-This is often used for fan motors that continue to run for a while. - Seuthe® smoke generator: the intensity is reduced whenever the locomotive is stationary. - Exhaust chuff trigger: the output generates a control pulse for clocked smoke generators by KM-1 (after market) or Massoth®. - Servo: an RC servo can be connected to this output.
+This is often used for fan motors that continue to run for a while. - Seuthe® smoke generator: the intensity is reduced whenever the locomotive is stationary. - Servo: an RC servo can be connected to this output.
 Not available for all outputs. - Conventional coupler function: You can use this function to control Krois® couplers, also in connection with automatic pushing/ removing. - ROCO® coupler function: You can use this function to control ROCO® couplers, also in connection with automatic pushing/ removing.